Overview

 More Info

-This 10-acre facility in the heart of North Myrtle Beach is home to numerous special events and activities throughout the year.
-In addition to playgrounds, tennis courts, picnic shelters, a paved walking path with fitness trails, a youth baseball field with a grass infield, and a meditation garden, McLean also hosts a summertime movie series, Christmas tree lighting, Easter egg hunt, and many other family-oriented activities.
+This 10-acre park in the heart of North Myrtle Beach is home to numerous special events and activities throughout the year.
+The park features a playground, tennis courts, picnic shelters, paved walking paths and fitness trails, a youth baseball field with a grass infield, and a meditation garden.
+McLean hosts a summertime movie series, Christmas tree lighting, an Easter egg hunt, and many other family-oriented activities worth checking out.

 Palmetto Adventure Land

-Located in Carolina Forest just a few miles inland, this community-oriented playground is a great place to take the kids to burn off some energy.
-Built by area volunteers, Palmetto Adventure Land features swings, slides, monkey bars, games, a boat and submarine, and all manner of other things to play on.
-There are also picnic shelters at the facility, and visitors also have access to the Carolina Forest Library and Carolina Forest Recreation Center, which has a public gym and fitness center.
+Located just a few miles inland, this Myrtle Beach playground is a great place to take the kids to burn off some energy.
+Built by area volunteers, Palmetto Adventure Land features swings, slides, monkey bars, games, a boat and submarine play structures, and more.
+The facility also includes picnic shelters.

 Download the Monster App Today!